cattheo/cat/README.md

 The key feature of this system is the presence of a high power kinding system.
 A kind is just a category.

 Kinds are needed to work with functors, in the same way types are needed to work with functions.
 The key insight is that kinds provide the management tools for structural typing systems, whilst type classes define abstractions and bind instances to representations.

+Motivational examples here are from the Felix programming language.

 Example: functor composition
 -----------------------------